slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On business and entrepreneurship

 <!--
-> *"A business is simply an idea to make other people's lives better."
+> *"A business is simply an idea to make other people’s lives better."
 -- Richard Branson*
-> *"If you can change people's lives you have a business."
+> *"If you can change people’s lives you have a business."
 -- Richard Branson*
 > *"You can obsess about serving your customers/audience/clients, or you can obsess about beating the competition.
 Both work, but of the two, obsessing about your customers will take you further."
 -- Kevin Kelly*
 > *"Ask funders for money, and they’ll give you advice; but ask for advice and they’ll give you money."
 -- Kevin Kelly*
 > *"You are not building a product.
 You are solving a problem."
-"Startups are a theory about something the market wants, but doesn't yet exist."
+"Startups are a theory about something the market wants, but doesn’t yet exist."
-"Startups don't die when they run out of cash, they die when the founders run out of energy."
+"Startups don’t die when they run out of cash, they die when the founders run out of energy."
 "Anyone who attempts to serve a customer at a new level of quality and scale is an entrepreneur.
 Anyone who does not, is not."
-"You're doing sales because you failed at marketing.
-You're doing marketing because you failed at product."
+"You’re doing sales because you failed at marketing.
+You’re doing marketing because you failed at product."
 -- Naval Ravikant*

 - Intuitive equals familiar.
 Informational age is homogeneising our tastes. globalization é em tudo